-There was never an official proposal as such; they simply decided that they wanted to be together forever.
+There was never an official proposal; they simply decided that they wanted to be together forever.
 One night, in April 2017, Frank promised Scout that they would marry them – it was very personal, and they kept it to ourselves.
-In the lead up to the plebiscite, Frank and Scout told family at a marriage equality rally – which seemed fitting and felt right.
-They both wanted each other to be the one to turn off each other’s life support and what better way to ensure that than marry each other.
+Frank and Scout told the family at a marriage equality rally in the lead up to the plebiscite – which seemed fitting and felt right.
+They both wanted each other to be the one to turn off each other’s life support, and what better way to ensure that than marry each other.

 Frank sent in an entry to a wedding giveaway that Scout had tagged them in over on Facebook.
-On their 15-minute work break, and with not a lot of though Frank entered thinking they wouldn’t have a chance at winning.
+On their fifteen-minute work break, Frank entered thinking they wouldn’t have a chance at winning with not a lot of thought.
 Alas, three days later they found out they’d won a wedding day.
-Flustered phonecalls followed to confirm the plans and the very next day they signed their notice of intent to marry.
+Flustered phonecalls followed to confirm the plans, and the very next day, they signed their notice of intent to marry.
 It all happened so quickly – it was surreal.

 Scout found an outfit at Johnny Bigg, and Frank found Pierre Cardin at Myer.
-Franks shoes were glitter Converse, and Scouts were blue Adidas.
+Franks’s shoes were glitter Converse, and Scouts were blue Adidas.
 Glitter was a must.

-The details of the wedding, including the venue, were a secret right up until the last minutes.
-The venue held a simplicity, which made for the perfect blank canvas.
-Pinks, blues and gold dominated the colour theme.
+The details of the wedding, including the venue, were a secret until the last minutes.
+The venue was simple, which made for the perfect blank canvas.
+Pinks, blues, and gold dominated the colour theme.
 Huge floral arrangements brought the space to life.
-The vibe was simple, yet colourful and vibrant – it was very Frank and Scout.
-Confetti, sparkles and glitter were the cherries on the cake.
+The vibe was simple yet colourful and vibrant – it was very Frank and Scout.
+Confetti, sparkles, and glitter were the cherries on the cake.

-dance,and the resulting streamer canons, and then playing with the streamers!
-It was awesome fun and it was so good to have a wedding that was casual and very us.
+Frank’s favourite memory was the first dance and the resulting streamer canons, and then playing with the streamers!
+It was such fun, and it was so good to have a casual wedding and very us.
 The cats also still enjoy the streamers, as we took some home for them.